securingsincity/molasses/README.md

 # activate a feature for a subset of string based userIds (think a mongoId) or a list of groups
 Molasses.activate(client, :my_feature, ["reallylongid", "long id"])

+# activate a feature for only one user or group
+Molasses.activate(client, :my_feature, "reallylongid")
+Molasses.activate(client, :my_feature, 7)

 # checking if a feature is active for all users